JabRef/user-documentation/en/getting-started.md

 ![Main window now showing the entry editor](.gitbook/assets/getting-started-entry-editor.png)

 The most important information about the references to be added can now be entered in the "Required Fields" tab.
-"Author", "Title", "Journal", and "Year" should be self-explanatory - however, a "bibtexkey", might not be familiar to you if you have not worked with Bibtex so far.
+"Author", "Title", "Journal", and "Year" should be self-explanatory - however, a "citationkey", might not be familiar to you.
-Basically, the idea of the "bibtexkey" is to have an unique identifier for each entry, which allows for referencing within a document you might be creating using the stored information in your library.
-Moreover, also within JabRef this "key" (also called `citationkey`) is used for example for cross-references to other related entries or to determine file names for full-text references.
+Basically, the idea of the "citationkey" (formerly called "bibtexkey") is coming from working with Bibtex, where it is necessary to have an unique identifier for each entry.
+This allows for referencing within a document you might be creating using the stored information in your library.
+Moreover, also within JabRef this "key" is used for example for cross-references to other related entries or to determine file names for full-text references.

 The key usually follows a global pattern and can be easily created automatically by clicking on the "generate" button next to the field.